These FAQs are based on:

 You can rearrange school events that fall on strike days however suits your school and your community best.

-You can use our template letters to parents to explain your plans and any rearrangements because of strikes.
+Use our template letters to parents to explain your plans and any rearrangements because of strikes.

 Maintained schools (and academies who have the same requirements for reporting to parents in your funding agreements) must offer at least 1 opportunity a year for parents to discuss their child's progress with teachers.
 As long as you meet this requirement, you can rearrange or even cancel your parents' evening as best suits your school.